Cessna A-37 Dragonfly: Post-Vietnam era

-Approximately 187 A-37Bs are believed to have been in RVNAF service by the Fall of Saigon in April 1975.
-Ninety-two of these were recovered by the US, while the other 95 aircraft would be operated by the Vietnam People's Air Force in missions over Cambodia and during the China conflict in 1979.
+Around 187 A-37Bs are believed to have been in RVNAF service by the Fall of Saigon in April 1975; 92 of these were recovered by the US, while the other 95 aircraft would be operated by the Vietnam People's Air Force in missions over Cambodia and during the China conflict in 1979.
 These "renegade" aircraft were phased out of service in the late 1970s or early 1980s, likely due to the lack of spare parts.
-Some of these captured A-37s were shipped to Vietnam's then-Communist allies such as Czechoslovakia, Poland, the Soviet Union and East Germany.
-Others were sold to private foreign owners; six A-37B became the property of American warbird fans while four A-37Bs became privately owned by individuals in Australia and New Zealand.
+Some of these captured A-37s were shipped to Vietnam's then-Communist allies such as Czechoslovakia, Poland, the Soviet Union, and East Germany.
+Others were sold to private foreign owners; six A-37Bs became the property of American warbird fans, while four A-37Bs became privately owned by individuals in Australia and New Zealand.

-Following the conflict's end, the USAF opted to transfer their A-37Bs from the USAF Tactical Air Command (TAC) to TAC-gained units in the Air National Guard and Air Force Reserve.
-During the early 1980s, these aircraft were assigned to the FAC (Forward Air Control) role and given the designation OA-37B.
-The OA-37Bs were eventually phased out in the 1980s and 1990s and replaced in the FAC mission by the much more formidable Fairchild Republic A-10 Thunderbolt II in USAF, Air National Guard, and USAF Reserve service.
+Following the conflict's end, the USAF opted to transfer their A-37Bs from the USAF TAC to TAC-gained units in the Air National Guard and Air Force Reserve.
+During the early 1980s, these aircraft were assigned to the FAC role and given the designation OA-37B.
+The OA-37Bs were eventually phased out in the 1980s and '90s and replaced in the FAC mission by the much more formidable Fairchild Republic A-10 Thunderbolt II in USAF, Air National Guard, and USAF Reserve service.

-OA-37s from the 24th Composite Wing's (later 24th Wing's) 24th Tactical Air Support Squadron (24 TASS) also saw service during Operation Just Cause, the United States invasion of Panama in December 1989.
+OA-37s from the 24th Composite Wing's (later 24th Wing's) 24th Tactical Air Support Squadron also saw service during Operation Just Cause, the United States invasion of Panama in December 1989.